openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``logging.bbclass``
 ===================

-The ``logging`` class provides the standard shell functions used to log messages for various BitBake severity levels (i.e. ``bbplain``, ``bbnote``, ``bbwarn``, ``bberror``, ``bbfatal``, and ``bbdebug``).
+The :ref:`logging <ref-classes-logging>` class provides the standard shell functions used to log messages for various BitBake severity levels (i.e. ``bbplain``, ``bbnote``, ``bbwarn``, ``bberror``, ``bbfatal``, and ``bbdebug``).

-This class is enabled by default since it is inherited by the ``base`` class.
+This class is enabled by default since it is inherited by the :ref:`base <ref-classes-base>` class.

 .. _ref-classes-metadata_scm: